M-Faried/pipelines/README.md

 # Usage

-A couple of examples are submitted in the examples folder in addition to the following example.
+More complex examples are submitted in the examples folder in addition to the following simple one.

-#### Exampe Description:
+#### Simple Example:

 1. Add 5 to the number